-7 Novels and Memoirs About Escaping Religious Fundamentalism
+7 Books About Escaping Religious Fundamentalism

-I t wasn’t until the Episcopal Church ordained its first woman bishop in 1989 that I realized all the other bishops in our church, past and present, were men.
+It wasn’t until the Episcopal Church ordained its first woman bishop in 1989 that I realized all the other bishops in our church, past and present, were men.
 I remember standing in our kitchen holding the newspaper clipping with Barbara Harris’s photo in my hand.
 I remember learning about the death threats and overhearing that a faction of the Church had decided to splinter off to protest her ordination.
 It was horrible.
 But what was worse, in my mind, was that the Church I loved and that I thought loved me, the Church for which my own father worked as a priest, had condoned a status quo equivalent to the sort of discrimination I thought it stood against.
 I was ten years old.